ericlowry/mvi-edge-camera-controller/README.md

 ### MVI Edge environment

-In MVI Edge, create an "Image Folder" input device.
+In MVI Edge, create an *Image Folder* input source.
+Name your input source device something like "hq-camera-1"

-Create a station and a "Single Shot" triggered inspection using your new input device.
-Name your trigger something like "triggers/<device-name>
+Create a station and a *Single Shot* triggered inspection using your new input device.
+Name your trigger something like "triggers/hq-camera-1"

+Put your inspection into *collecting mode*.

 ### Raspberry Pi 4